 Inflation Rate in Namibia averaged 9.02 percent from 1973 until 2022, reaching an all time high of 20.54 percent in June of 1992 and a record low of 0.94 percent in May of 2005.
 This page provides the latest reported value for - Namibia Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Namibia Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2022.

-Inflation Rate in Namibia is expected to be 4.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Namibia to stand at 5.60 in 12 months time.
-In the long-term, the Namibia Inflation Rate is projected to trend around 4.80 percent in 2020, according to our econometric models.
+Inflation Rate in Namibia is expected to be 8.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Namibia Inflation Rate is projected to trend around 5.00 percent in 2023 and 3.80 percent in 2024, according to our econometric models.